Yandex Cloud

 2. Grant the user the REPLICATION CLIENT and REPLICATION SLAVE admin privileges.

-3. Set up security groups and make sure they allow cluster connections.
+3. Configure security groups and make sure they allow cluster connections.

-4. Create a Managed Service for YDB database named ydb-example in any suitable configuration.
+4. Create a Managed Service for YDB database named ydb-example with any suitable configuration.

 1. If you do not have Terraform yet, install it.